juanitadevelopment/amber-timerjob/CONTRIBUTING.md

-# Contributing to Amber TimerJob
+# Contributing to Juanita Amber TimerJob

-Thank you for considering contributing to Amber TimerJob!
+Thank you for considering contributing to Juanita Amber TimerJob!
 We welcome contributions from everyone.

 ## 🤝 How to Contribute